 If your wisdom teeth erupt, it may cost less to remove them.
 A wisdom tooth extraction of erupted teeth does not always require surgery.
 An extraction with local anesthetic can cost up to $200 per tooth.
 Oral surgery for impacted wisdom teeth, however, may cost up to $600 per tooth.
 The procedure may become more complex if you wait too long to get treatment.
 You may acquire an infection or need emergency surgery.
 These scenarios can raise the cost of your wisdom tooth removal.

 Visit your dentist for routine exams so you can find out more about the position of your wisdom teeth.
 Routine exams help dentists track the progress of your teeth.
 Your dentist must do x-rays to look at impacted wisdom teeth or wisdom teeth that have not erupted yet.
 Dentists can often help avoid major problems by making a wisdom tooth removal plan.
 You may need your wisdom teeth extracted if you have an infection, impacted teeth, or a crowded mouth.
-Make an appointment with an Emergency Dentist to evaluate your wisdom teeth.
+Make an appointment with an 24 Hour Emergency Dentist Near Me to evaluate your wisdom teeth.

 You may have concerns about your wisdom teeth growing in.
 Many people need to have their wisdom teeth removed.
 You may need to have them removed before they fully erupt through the gum line.
 It is common for them to cause crowding in the mouth.
 This can lead to decay, infection, and pain.
 Crooked wisdom teeth may also disrupt your orthodontic work.
 They can easily push against your other teeth as they try to erupt.
 Impacted wisdom teeth may never make it to the gum line.
 Some wisdom teeth remain horizontal in the jaw.
 An oral surgeon can administer a general anesthetic and surgically remove the teeth when this happens.
 You must have someone drive you to and from the appointment on the day of your surgery.
 You should also plan to take a few days off of work or school to begin your recovery.
 Your insurance may cover some of these dental costs.
 If you do not have insurance, ask about a self-pay discount or payment plan to help manage the cost.
 Be sure to schedule your routine dental exams to get your wisdom teeth monitored.
 Most people get their wisdom teeth between the ages of 18 and 25.
-Your dentist may recommend surgery if your wisdom teeth look problematic on your x-rays.
+Your Walk In Dentist may recommend surgery if your wisdom teeth look problematic on your x-rays.
 This can help prevent severe complications, emergency surgery, and pain.